nurazur/TiNo2/libraries/HTU21D/README.md

 This is an Arduino library for SHT21, HTU21D & Si70xx Digital Humidity and Temperature Sensor

+this library is a revised version of this library: https://github.com/enjoyneering/HTU21D

 Supports all sensors features:

 - read Humidity for SHT21, HTU21D or Compensated Humidity for Si70xx